Hamas says it will release US-Israeli captive Edan Alexander

 “This will ensure calm and stability for many years, along with reconstruction and the end of the blockade,” the group said.

-There was no immediate comment from Trump administration.
+There was no immediate comment from the Trump administration.

-Prime Minister Benjamin Netanyahu’s office said on Sunday that the US told Israel that Hamas’ freeing of Alexander would lead to negotiations for the release of more captives.
+Israeli Prime Minister Benjamin Netanyahu’s office said on Sunday that the US told Israel that Hamas’s freeing of Alexander would lead to negotiations for the release of more captives.
 The statement added that Israel’s policy hasn’t changed: negotiations will be conducted under fire with a continued commitment to achieving all war objectives.

 Earlier on Sunday, two Hamas officials told the AFP news agency that talks were ongoing in the Qatari capital of Doha with the US and reported “progress” had been made.